netropy/fpintro/ch4_1_recursive_calls.md

 ___Notes:___

-* Above functions are an example of [_mutual recursion_](https://en.wikipedia.org/wiki/Mutual_recursion) (also called or _indirect recursion_): two things being defined in terms of each other -- and, hence, by self-reference.
+* Above functions are an example of [_mutual recursion_](https://en.wikipedia.org/wiki/Mutual_recursion) (also called _indirect recursion_): two things being defined in terms of each other -- and, hence, by self-reference.

 #### 4.1.2 Run and plot the evaluation of `ping(2)`.